Mike Cairnduff from Hello Teacher!

 China isn't as strict as some countries when it comes to airport quarantine.

-However, there are still some food products you're not allowed to bring with you.
+However, there are still some foods you're not allowed to bring to China with you.
 If you happen to have any of these things in your carry-on luggage, just dispose of them when you arrive at the airport.

 • Animal products including meat and seafood